This article will show you the very best fishing in Stevens County, located in Northeast Washington.

 Loon Lake produced a state record lake trout of over 30 pounds back in the 1960s.

-The big lake will still turn out pretty big Mackinaw and also is known for its sometimes-excellent kokanee fishery, which are planted in good numbers.
+The big lake will still turn out pretty big Mackinaw and also is known for its a kokanee fishery that can be among the best in Washington, as these landlocked sockeye salmon are planted in good numbers.

 Also planted here a young tiger trout and maybe a smattering of big rainbows.